Exercise and illness: Work out with a cold?

 - Don't exercise if you have a fever, fatigue or widespread muscle aches.

-If you do choose to exercise when you're sick, reduce the intensity and length of your workout.
-If you attempt to exercise at your normal intensity when you have more than a simple cold, you could risk more-serious injury or illness.
+If you choose to exercise when you're sick, reduce the intensity and length of your workout.
+If you try to exercise at your normal intensity when you have more than a simple cold, you risk injury or more-serious illness.